vignif/ros-example/README.md

 - Latitude
 - Longitude

-These information is packed into the service response and the node `mypkg` is unpacking the data and writing in the database with the schema [id, name, postal, region, latitude, longitude].
+These information is packed into the service response and the node `geo_manager` is unpacking the data and writing in the database with the schema [id, name, postal, region, latitude, longitude].
 The id is autoincremental.
 A constraint on uniqueness is considering unique the tuple [name, postal].
 Once this is done, the database can still be filled up with informations of more cities.
 In order to do so, a ros node or simply the user can publish a proper topic with the pair [city-postal] like:

 ```
-rostopic pub /RTCreateCity mypkg/RTCityReq "city_name: 'New York'
+rostopic pub /RTCreateCity geo_manager/RTCityReq "city_name: 'New York'
 postal: 10001"
 ```